(212) 514-5100 Available 24/7

 Coma

 Serious accidents may result in significant brain damage that prevents the victim from regaining consciousness.
 This state can persist according to the nature and location of the injury.
-On occasion, the individual may be placed in a medically induced coma.
+On occasion, the individual may be placed in an induced coma.
 An induced coma gives the brain time to heal and is reversible.

 Diffuse Axonal Injury